 The Marketing and Special Events Department is responsible for marketing, scheduling, and managing the use of Seminary properties to the outside community for private functions.
-By coordinating the planning process for rental clients and working with the Seminary's exclusive caterer Upper Crust Catering, event planners, security, florists, maintenance, and equipment rental firms, we ensure the success of each event.
+By coordinating the planning process for rental clients and working with the Seminary's catering partners, event planners, security, florists, maintenance, and equipment rental firms, we ensure the success of each event.